NOT GOING TO DISNEYLAND

 Southern Baptists voted today to boycott Disney, accusing its depiction of gays and violence as "anti-Christian and anti-family."
-After this background report, Jim Lehrer leads a debate.
+After a background report with Charles Krause, Jim Lehrer leads a debate.

 A RealAudio version of this NewsHour segment is available.

-A debate on the Southern Baptist boycott of the Disney Company.
+A background report on the Southern Baptist Boycott of Disney.